pradyot-09/DL-Reproducibility-Project/index.md

 | 9 | 4 | ![9 misclassified as 4](blog_images/4-9.png) |
 | 9 | 4 | ![9 misclassified as 4](blog_images/4-9-2.png) |

-When looking at these images and how they were misclassified, we personally would say it is safe to assume that we might have made the same mistakes.
-Some of these images are just really hard to read, even as a human.
-Especially the two images where the 9's were mistaken as a 4, each of us three would also read these as a 4 in a handwritten text.
+When looking at these images and how they were misclassified, we personally would say it is safe to assume that a human being might have made the same mistakes.

 ## Conclusions